Spinning Toys to Strengthen the Vestibular System for better Attention and Focus This article provides…

 Exercises to Activate Balance

-As you monitor your child’s development, if you notice your child has issues with their balance, sensory, auditory, vestibular, or visual systems, which prevent them from fully developing, they will need exercises to help their learning behavior, attention and focus, and fidgeting in the classroom.
-Without these exercises, you may continue to notice delays in your child’s learning or side effects that can cause toe walking, W-sitting, bedwetting, poor balance and coordination, underdeveloped vestibular and proprioceptive systems, and trouble with motor planning.
+As you monitor your child’s development, if you notice your child has issues with their balance, sensory, auditory, vestibular, or visual systems, which prevent them from fully developing, they may need additional help to enhance their learning behavior, attention and focus, and fidgeting in the classroom.
+You may also continue to notice delays in your child’s learning or side effects that can cause toe walking, W-sitting, bedwetting, poor balance and coordination, underdeveloped vestibular and proprioceptive systems, and trouble with motor planning.
 If your child struggles with any number of these issues, it could be an indication that the nervous system is underdeveloped.

 If you still feel your child has not developed the necessary skills for learning readiness, there is more you can do to help.